Evidence of Energy Injection in the Short and Distant GRB 250221A in a High Density Environment: Origin of Optical Rebrightening

-Scenarios involving kilonova origin for the optical excess can be ruled out.
-An AT2017gfo-like \citep{Abbott2017} event placed at $z=0.768$ would appear at $r\sim28.6$ mag, far below our detection limits.
-Even the brightest magnetar-powered kilonova models are undetectable at this distance \citep[see e.g.][]{Metzger2010,Metzger2012}.
 Similarly, a fast blue optical transient (FBOT) \citep[see e.g.][]{Perley2019,Perley2021} origin is very unlikely.
 While these transients reach high luminosities and rise rapidly, the observed negative spectral slopes ($\beta<0$) of the afterglow of GRB 250221A are inconsistent with the expected blue continua of FBOTs ($\beta>0$).
 Thus, neither a kilonova nor an FBOT provides a plausible explanation for the excess emission.